saquer0716/AnzTask-Android/Documentation/index.rst

 Welcome to the ANZ Mobile Task Android documentation!
 =======================================================

-It is created in Sphinx and instructions for building this documentation are contained in the README.rst file in the root of the iOS git repository.
+It is created in Sphinx and instructions for building this documentation are contained in the README.rst file in the root of the Android git repository.

 Getting started
 ===============